HazyResearch/ludwig-benchmarking-toolkit/README.md

 to the metrics registry.
 Creating an `LBTMetric` object requires implementing the run class method which takes as potential inputs a path to a model directory, path to a dataset, training batch size, and training statistics.
 Please see the [`pre-built LBT metrics`](lbt/metrics/lbt_metrics.py) for examples.

+# ELASTICSEARCH RESEARCH DATABASE
+To get credentials to upload experiments to the shared Elasticsearch research database, please fill out this [form](https://forms.gle/rSQqQ3gAtTAURsxKA).